colbymillerdev/tweet-delete/README.md

 3. You will be prompted to Apply for a Twitter developer account if you don't already have one (See above section).
 4. Fill out all the required fields in the form.
    1. **App name:** This can be anything.
-   2. **Application desceiption:** This can be anything as long as its more than 10 characters.
+   2. **Application description:** This can be anything as long as its more than 10 characters.
-   3. **Website URL:** I would suggest using this github repo URL [https://github.com/colbymillerdev/tweet-delete](https://github.com/colbymillerdev/tweet-delete)
+   3. **Website URL:** I would suggest using this GitHub repo URL [https://github.com/colbymillerdev/tweet-delete](https://github.com/colbymillerdev/tweet-delete)
    4. **Tell us how this app will be used:** This can be anything as long as its more than 100 characters.
 I would suggest using the description we used in the above section
    ```
    A tool that will be used to remove a Twitter users tweets and retweets after a specified date.
 This tool will not store any Twitter or user data.
 Also, there will be no analytics done on any Twitter data.